Mixed Nut Buttercrunch Candy

 - 3 cups finely chopped toasted nuts (use blanched almonds, walnuts, pecans, macadamia)

 - Parchment paper

 - 2 additional baking sheets or trays, for chilling assembled candy.

 - 2 1/2 quart heavybottomed saucepan (preferably with a light colored interior: by Le Cruset)

 - Good quality candy thermometer

 - Pastry brush

-- Mallet: Helpful to cut through stubborn spots on candy (To hit top of scraper when cutting through toffee.)
+- Mallet: Helpful to cut through stubborn spots on candy (When necessary, use it to hit top of scraper when cutting through toffee.)

 To set up: Butter a baking sheet (about 10 by 12) and line the sheet with of parchment paper (allow excess paper at both ends).
 Grease paper and set sheet aside.
 Reserve any remaining melted butter for later.
 Line two more shallow baking sheets or trays with waxed paper for holding and chilling assembled candy and set them aside.
 Cut each stick of butter in half and place next to work surface, along with measured salt, baking soda, vanilla and coarsely chopped macadamia nuts.
 Place chopped chocolate in a heat proof bowl and set aside.
 Place a cup of hot water next to stove and put a pastry brush in water.